 1123 Web Development Concepts.
-(3)

-This course is an introduction to the Internet and its uses in the world of business.
-It includes basic and advanced features of the Internet, World Wide Web, browers, listservers, and creating web pages.
-Upon completion of this course, students will be able to create a personalized home page and post it on the Internet, download files using a browser and an FTP program, and send e-mail messages.
+(3) This course is an introduction to the Internet and its subsets.
+It includes basic and advanced features of the Internet, World Wide Web, Internet clients, and Web site creation.
+Upon the completion of this course, students will be able to create Web sites that are accessible, usable, and standards-compliant.
 Two lecture and two lab hours per week.

-1314 Client-Side Programming.
-(4) Prerequisite: WDT 1123
+1314 Web Programming I. (4) Prerequisite: WDT 1123 This course offers an introduction to building Web applications.

-This course offers a comprehensive understanding of programming using JavaScript and CSS.
 Two lecture and four lab hours per week.

-- 1414 Web Design Applications.
-(4) Prerequisites: WDT 1123 or CNT 1513 or CPT 1513 Application of various professional and personal web design techniques.
-Students will work with the latest WYSIWYG editors, HTML editors, animation/multi-media products, and photo editors.
-Two lecture and four lab hours per week. - 2214 Server-Side Programming I. (4) Prerequisite: WDT 1314 This course is an introduction to creating dynamic web applications using server-side technologies.
+1414 Web Design Applications I. (4)

+Application of various professional and personal Web design applications.
+Students will work with the latest WYSIWYG editors, HTML editors, animation/multimedia products, and photo editors.
 Two lecture and four lab hours per week.